NAVEENDATAANALYST/GLOBAL-COST-OF-LIVING-USING-RSTUDIO/README.md

 # GLOBAL-COST-OF-LIVING-USING-R
-This is my pre final year Data Analytics project
+This is my pre final year Data Analytics project.
+My teammate and myself contributed to this code on our own completely.